What's the Difference?

-Food pantries are located throughout the state.
+Food Pantries are located throughout the state.
 They provide food to low-income residents.
-This food is picked up by residents at the local pantry and is consumed at home.
+This food is picked up by residents at the local pantry and is prepared and consumed at home.

 How to Find Help

 We can help you find the food pantry or soup kitchen closest to your home.
 Dial 2-1-1 anytime of the day or night and speak with one of our resource specialists or search the 2-1-1 database (the search bar is at the top of every one of our web pages) using the search term "food" and choosing from the search categories provided to find the resource that best fits your needs.
 You can also text your zip code to 898-211 and we will text you information about resources in your community.
 Alternatively, you can send the text message NEEDFOOD from your cell phone to 84700 and a specialist from the SNAP hotline will call you back within one business day with locations and hours for area food pantries and soup kitchens.